kasir-barati/bugs/README.md

 # Bugs

-So in NestJS when we have a duplex stream in gRPC we cannot use `@Payload` decorator for some reasons.
+So in NestJS when we have a duplex stream in gRPC we have to use `@GrpcStreamMethod` decorator for some reasons.
 I added plenty logs to show that the complete handler is not being called while my e2e test is calling `end` method of the returned duplex stream.

 ```bash
 $ pnpm test:e2e